fidoriel/track38/README.md

 PowerFunctions and track switches requirements.
 Upload the track38 Arduino Firmware to your board.
 This needs to be done only once.
-This can be a little bit tricky: Download and install the Arduino IDE on your machine.
+This can be a little bit tricky: Download and install PlatformIO for Visual Studio Code on your machine.
 Plug in the Arduino.
-Open the Sketch and select port and device from the menue.
-Hit upload ans wait a few seconds.
+Open the Project (https://github.com/fidoriel/track38-clients) and hit upload and wait a few seconds.

 Add Trains:
 Go to "Edit Trains" and click "New" on the left choose the controller and fill in the information.